arc-research-lab/CHARM/README.md

 ## Overview
 In this repo, we use general-purpose Matrix-Matrix Multiplication (GEMM) applications as an example and provide a detailed description of how to build a system-level design on AMD Versal VCK190 Platform.
 By going through this repo, users can get knowledge on:

-+ How to design a high efficient single AIE kernel by leveraging the 7-way very long instruction words (VLIW)?
++ How to design a highly efficient single AIE kernel by leveraging the 7-way very long instruction words (VLIW)?
-+ How to sustain 400 AIEs with the limited I/O interfaces between AIE and PL by using broadcast-packet mechanism?
++ How to sustain 400 AIEs with the limited I/O interfaces between AIE and PL by using a broadcast-packet mechanism?
-+ How to transfer data from PL/AIE to AIE/PL by using bubble-free pipeline strategy?
++ How to transfer data from PL/AIE to AIE/PL by using a bubble-free pipeline strategy?

 We provide an automatic code generation and compilation flow that users can build the system on Versal step by step by changing the configuration files.

 ## Dependencies
-To play with the Charming Accelerators, following software and hardware dependencies are required:
+To play with the Charming Accelerators, the following software and hardware dependencies are required:
 + Linux System with "tar" installed
 + **AMD/Xilinx Vitis 2021.1** (Version 2021.1 guarantees the designs in the example folder to be compiled correctly)
 + AMD/Xilinx XRT Library